A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Enzymes are proteins that catalyze chemical reactions in living organisms.
-Enzymes are essential to life, and their molecular mechanisms of action are of great interest to chemists.
+They are essential to life, and understanding their molecular mechanisms of action is crucial in chemistry.

 Basic Concepts

 Enzymes are large molecules, typically composed of hundreds or thousands of amino acids.
-Enzymes have a specific three-dimensional structure that allows them to bind to their substrate, the molecule that they catalyze.
-The active site of an enzyme is the region of the enzyme that binds to the substrate and catalyzes the reaction.
+They possess a specific three-dimensional structure enabling them to bind to their substrate, the molecule upon which they act.
+The active site of an enzyme is the region that binds the substrate and catalyzes the reaction.
+Enzymes function by lowering the activation energy of a reaction – the energy required to initiate the reaction.
+By lowering this energy barrier, enzymes increase the likelihood of a reaction occurring.

 Equipment and Techniques